nilprasadbirajdar/ObjectARx_Assignments/Project2/readme.md

    - Browse and load the compiled ObjectARX DLL (debug version) into AutoCAD.

 3. **Run Custom Command:**
-   - In AutoCAD, enter the custom command "MYCOMMAND" in the AutoCAD command line.
+   - In AutoCAD, enter the custom command "AddCommand" in the AutoCAD command line.
    - The command will print the message "Hello in the World of AutoCAD."

 4. **Unload Feature:**